 Create an Irrevocable Trust

 If you want to pass on your nest egg, one option is to create an irrevocable trust.
 This type of trust allows you to name beneficiaries who will receive the money after your passing.
 However, you won’t be able to access the money (except under certain circumstances) and it legally won’t be yours anymore.
+For those in the Empire State, understanding the specifics of Medicaid Planning in New York can help ensure assets like those in an irrevocable trust are protected while maintaining Medicaid eligibility.
 Because you no longer own the assets in the trust, they won’t count toward your Medicaid eligibility.

 Buy an Annuity